-Role More likely to be prioritized Less likely to be prioritized Project Guide Supporting potential projects and project sponsors.
-Providing guidance to applicants including meaningful community engagement.
-Conducting outreach or collecting signatures for individual projects.
-Serving as a project applicant or partner.
+Role More likely to be prioritized Less likely to be prioritized Project Guide Supporting potential projects and project sponsors.Providing guidance to applicants including meaningful community engagement.
+Conducting outreach or collecting signatures for individual projects.Serving as a project applicant or partner.
 Connector Furthering relationships with core interested parties.
 Connecting project applicants and appropriate resources.
 Sharing data on underrepresented, disadvantaged and Tribal community needs for WASC and project use. - Broad-based outreach, such as tabling at events.

-Educator - Hosting or supporting unique, - Delivering education about projects action-based education events. already submitted to the SCWP, or - Educating interested parties about SCWP broad-based education about SCWP. goals, especially with underrepresented, disadvantaged and Native communities.
+a - g Hosting or supporting unique, action-based education events.
+Educating interested parties about SCWP goals, especially with underrepresented, disadvantaged and Native communities. - Delivering education about projects already submitted to the SCWP, or broad-based education about SCWP. ------- --- ---